azurenoops/terraform-overlays-baseline/docs/key-concepts/resource.md

 Providers, provisioners, and a few other terms are described very well in the official documentation and there is no point to repeat it here.

+## Putting it all together

+Think of individual resources are like atoms in the infrastructure, resource modules are molecules (consisting of atoms).
+A module is the smallest versioned and shareable unit.
+It has an exact list of arguments, implement basic logic for such a unit to do the required function. e.g., terraform-azurerm-overlays-key-vault module creates azurerm_keyvault and azurerm_keyvault_access_policy resources based on input.
+This resource module by itself can be used together with other modules to create the infrastructure module.

+Access to data across molecules (resource modules and infrastructure modules) is performed using the modules' outputs and data sources.

+Access between compositions is often performed using remote state data sources.
+There are multiple ways to share data between configurations.

-Putting it all together, the following diagram shows how the different concepts are connected:
+The following diagram shows how the different concepts are connected:

 ```bash
 composition-1 (Mission Enclave Landing Zone Starter) {